Mississippi School of Folk Arts

 Learn about our board members here.

 Founding Board member Sarah Freeman is an artist living and working in Natchez, Mississippi.
 Through her work with MSFA, she is active in promoting the school through various activities.
-She teaches several classes through the school, runs Crafted Gallery and Art Supply, and takes care of the day to day operations of the school.
-Originally from New Orleans, Sarah chose Natchez as her home and is raising her daughter there Having been involved in many arts organizations through the years, she brings an open-minded outlook to MSFA.
+She teaches several classes while taking care of the day to day operations of the school.
+Originally from New Orleans, Sarah chose Natchez as her home and is raising her daughter there.
+Having been involved in many arts organizations through the years, she brings an open-minded outlook to MSFA.
 Ms. Freeman believes the future of Mississippi is with the arts and hopes to bring her love of creating to Mississippi through MSFA.
 She is a painter, printmaker, and a textile artist.

 Paul D. Sullivan